Eulogy to today

 But as they'd outshine the votives

-The point would be wuite6 moot
+The point would be quite moot

 And now the stage is dark